chozian/ansible-role-vmrc/README.md

 vmrc
 =========

-This Ansible role is for installing the VMware Remote Console application in Linux.
+This Ansible role is for installing the VMware Remote Console application on Linux.

 Role Variables
 --------------